 An IT Coders Lab graduate from React / Front-end specialty, having almost 10 years of previous commercial experience as a licensed tax advisor in "Big4" companies.
 An admirer of new tech, programming, quantum physics and Croatian sailing.
 Currently interested in Front-End offers for Junior position.

-My full name is Rafał Kelm.
+My full name is Rafał Robert Kelm.
 I was born in Katowice, Poland.
-From an early age I was interested in new technologies, I enjoyed mathematics and science.
-On the other hand, I had certain artistic skills that placed me above the average within my schoolmates group.
+From an early age I enjoyed mathematics and science and was interested in new technologies.
+On the other hand, I was sort of a mixture, because of artistic skills I had.

-In high school I’ve got to a an advanced mathematics / physics profile in one of the best schools in south Poland.
-This profile was for years known from educating bright people, including scientists, doctors and academia in natural sciences.

-Despite all of that, at this stage, I decided to become a lawyer.
-I set for a completely different direction of my personal development.
-As decided, I enrolled to the law school at the University of Warsaw, which has a long history of educating lawyers (since 1808).
+I passed through an advanced mathematics / physics profile in high school, when I decided to become a lawyer.
+For some reasons, I set for a completely different path of my personal development.

-As a result of certain achievements at the law school, I’ve received a six-month scholarship at the Maurer School of Law (University of Indiana, Bloomington, US).
+In 2011, as a result of certain achievements at the law school, I’ve received a six-month scholarship at the Maurer School of Law (University of Indiana, Bloomington, US).

 After returning to Poland, I decided not to pursue the typical attorney career, but to develop in other direction – a direction that will allow me for the broader contact with analytical thinking and numbers.
-I went through quite demanding exams for a licensed tax advisor.
+I went through quite demanding exams for a licensed tax advisor and became one of the tax lawyers in Big4 companies.

-The field of international transactions became my main area of expertise.
-For the last several years, I have provided tax services on behalf of the largest consulting companies in the market.
-I have participated in local and global transactions.

-This period was very demanding and taught me a lot.
-I also had some time to think about what is important for me in my life.
-These reflections have led me to some conclusions.

-First of all, I found out that by the nature of things, I am a nerd-extravertical person.
-I am not interested in earning a premium for an ever-increasing risk.
-I prefer honest work and solving complicated problems.
-I do not want to deal with the largest business in managerial positions for the next couple of years.
-I am motivated to change my life to better and my surrounding to certain extend calm, but still intellectually ambitious environment.

-I see such possibilities in programming.
-I am serious about development in this field and I hope that I will be able to realize my dreams.
+Professional work taught me a lot.
+One of the conclusions from these years of experience is that you have to build on the areas in which you have the most natural potential to grow and succeed.

+Surprise, surprise..
+I found out that by the nature of things, I am a NERD…

+I enjoy solving complicated analytical problems rather than struggling as a senior manager in demanding business environment.

+Having all this in mind, I was looking for the adequate direction to move on.
+Months and months of reflections indicated me the right way.

+I found out that coding is much more consistent with my personality and talents than anything else..

+In late 2018 I decided to take a courageous step towards becoming a programmer.
+I am motivated to change my life for better.
+Realizing my passions and coming back happy from work is what I want to give to myself and my family in next years.

-In free time, I like riding, biking and contemplating a lot.
-During summer I enjoy sailing in Croatia.
+In free time, I like sports and contemplation.
+During summer I REALLY enjoy sailing in Croatia.

-Kind regards,

-Rafał Kelm